Tiny-Foxes/Translation-Toolkit/README.md

 You can therefore compile it using only free tools, and it should work on both Windows and Linux (untested as of yet).
 You will only need the .NET Core 3.7.1 SDK and a C# IDE.

-You can create a new release for Windows with
+To create a build, you can just run Publish.bat, or look into this files to see how they are done.

-> dotnet publish -r win-x64 -c Release
+> dotnet publish TranslationToolKit.sln -r win-x64 -c Release -o ".\Publish\Win" -p:PublishSingleFile=true